 - an explanation of the methodology for the proposed project;

 - an outline of a specific work plan that connects to the budget narrative as well as a description, if appropriate, of how students will be involved in the project;

-- a detailed budget (no more than $5,000) and budget narrative (no more than two paragraphs) that specifies each requested expenditure, Please be sure to adhere to University standard pay rates, estimated at $17 per hour for most undergraduate positions and $20 per hour for positions held by Masters students;
+- a detailed budget (no more than $5,000) and budget narrative (no more than two paragraphs) that specifies each requested expenditure; Please be sure to adhere to University standard pay rates, estimated at $17 per hour for most undergraduate positions and $20 per hour for positions held by Masters students;

 - Please include a brief endorsement from your unit head.

 Applications will be reviewed by a committee comprised of CSSH faculty who will make recommendations to the CSSH Dean.
 Priority will be given to proposals that include, when appropriate, opportunities for undergraduate students to engage in the proposed research.

 This program exists to provide one-time support to CSSH faculty to help them develop proposals for external support.
 Therefore, a successful faculty member will generally not be re-funded for the same project from this initiative.
 Faculty who are not funded in one cycle are eligible to submit an application for funding during the next round.

 Funding Timeline and Final Report

-Please address any questions about this initiative to Associate Dean Alisa Lincoln (Al.Lincoln@northeastern.edu).
+Please address any questions about this initiative to Associate Dean, Natasha Frost (firstname.lastname@example.org).